The Leaps & Bounds Dog Food Review: Tested & Evaluated 2023

 Both grained and grain-free recipes include soya bean within the first 3 ingredients.
 In fact, the grain-free recipes also include peas.
 These veggies are very high in protein, which probably accounts for a good chunk of the total protein percentage.

-A good indicator as to where is the bulk of that protein comes from is looking at the total fat content.
+A good indicator as to where the bulk of that protein comes from is looking at the total fat content.
 The regular recipes have only 10% of fat.
 This isn’t good, because dogs take energy and healthy micronutrients from animal fat.
 The lower fat percentage also means there’s less meat overall.

 However, grain-free recipes have around 14% of fat.
 While this isn’t the best, it’s significantly higher and probably means these recipes have more animal protein.

 When it comes to extras, this brand fares reasonably well.
 Both grained and grain-free recipes have pretty similar additives, including beet pulp, oils and chicory root.
-Beet pulp provides bulk and fibre, helping your dog feel fuller, while the oils help with omega -3 and -6.
+Beet pulp provides bulk and fibre, helping your dog feel fuller, while the oils help with Omega -3 and -6.
 Finally, chicory root inulin adds prebiotic fibre to keep your dog’s tummy healthier.

 Among the additives we don’t like, there’s salt and potassium chloride.
 Salt is used to increase palatability, but it can cause kidney problems among dogs.
 In general, dog food shouldn’t have added salt, although it’s a common ingredient.
 Potassium chloride is a potassium salt that also helps with flavour.
 However, it isn’t recommended in high doses for dogs with kidney issues, ulcers, heart disease or those at risk of dehydration .